France denies paying ransom as Sahel hostages return

 Sources said negotiations with the hostage-takers were led by Mohamed Akotey, a Tuareg who joined Areva’s staff after the end of a rebellion by the Niger Movement for Justice.

-The ransom allegations dominated French media coverage and may limit any political benefit of the release for Hollande, a day after a poll showed him to be the most unpopular president on record.
+The ransom allegations dominated French media coverage and may limit any political benefit for Hollande, a day after a poll showed him to be the most unpopular president on record.

-Earlier this year, after ordering French military intervention in Mali to prevent al Qaeda-affiliated Islamists taking over the country, Hollande announced that France would no longer pay a ransom for the release of hostages.
+Earlier this year, after ordering French military intervention in Mali to prevent al Qaeda-affiliated Islamists taking over the country, Hollande announced that France would no longer pay ransom to release hostages.

-Diplomats said Hollande also agreed to a British initiative to enshrine a commitment not to pay ransom to “terrorists” in the communiqué of the Group of Eight leaders’ summit in Loch Earn, Northern Ireland, in June.
+Shortly afterwards, diplomats said Hollande agreed to a British initiative to enshrine a commitment not to pay ransom to “terrorists” in the communiqué of the Group of Eight leaders’ summit in Loch Earn, Northern Ireland, in June.

-Britain says it is less vulnerable to hostage-taking because of its credible refusal to pay.
-Critics say this has led to British hostages being killed by their captors.
+Britain says it is less vulnerable to hostage taking because of its credible refusal to pay.
+Critics say this had led to British hostages being killed by their captors.

 France has not gone as far as Britain by outlawing ransom payments by companies.